Protect Yourself: 13 Facts to Know About the FCRA

 Here is a summary of your rights under the FCRA, based on information from the FTC.
 It is important to know these rights, so you can protect your credit rating and the privacy of your personal information.

-If you are ever denied when applying for credit, an insurance policy, or a job, or if anyone takes adverse actions against you, because of information contained in your credit report, the entity that denied you is required to provide you with the name, address, and phone number of the agency that provided the information.
+If you are ever denied when you apply for credit, an insurance policy, or a job, or if anyone takes adverse actions against you because of information contained in your credit report, the entity that denied you is required to provide you with the name, address, and phone number of the agency that provided the information.

 You are allowed to request and you are entitled to receive all the information about you that is kept by a credit reporting agency.
 Sometimes, your request for disclosure may require a fee, sometimes the disclosure is provided free-of-charge.
 According the the Federal Trade Commission (FTC), under the FCRA, you are entitled to a free file disclosure if:

 - “A person has taken adverse action against you because of information in your credit report;